ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

     open C
     ...

-or by declaring a fresh name inside the sealed context.
+or by declaring a fresh identifier inside the sealed context.

 In summary, sealing a context is useful if you need a blank slate where internal declarations only depend on:

-- Names brought in scope via explicit opens and imports
+- Identifiers brought in scope via explicit opens and imports
-- Names declared directly in the context
+- Identifiers declared directly in the context

 Identity
 ~~~~~~~~

-*Anonymous contexts* cannot be referenced since they don't have a name.
+*Anonymous contexts* cannot be referenced since they don't have a identifier.

 This means you cannot export or import an anonymous context::